neo-project/docs/docs/en-us/basic/concept/wallets.md

 > [!Note]
 >
-> The address script in Neo3 has changed not using the Opcode.CheckSig and OpCode.CheckMultiSig but the interoperable service call `SysCall "Neo.Crypto.CheckSig".hash2uint`, `SysCall "Neo.Crypto.CheckMultisig".hash2unit` instead.
+> The address script in Neo N3 has changed not using the Opcode.CheckSig and OpCode.CheckMultiSig but the interoperable service call `SysCall "Neo.Crypto.CheckSig".hash2uint`, `SysCall "Neo.Crypto.CheckMultisig".hash2unit` instead.

 #### Ordinary Address